orewa-singhaayush/Tutedude-Assignment2/README.md

 ## Submission Instructions

-- âœ… Both Python scripts are included.
+- ✅️ Both Python scripts are included.
-- âœ… README file is provided with detailed explanations.
+- ✅️ README file is provided with detailed explanations.
-- âœ… Code is tested and runs correctly with valid inputs.
+- ✅️ Code is tested and runs correctly with valid inputs.

-Please upload this repository to GitHub and submit the link as instructed in the course.

 ---